 As a sales rep, you should keep these software sales metrics in your dashboard, or in plain view, as it serves as a constant reminder of where you stand in your march toward your sales target.

 On the other hand, when interviewing, this will come in handy for proving your ability to meet and surpass quota.
 As always, give context to the number in an interview.
-Was it a certain percentage greater than quota?
+Was it a certain percentage greater than the quota?
 Was it the most revenue won on the team?
-Answers to these questions will help you stand out as a top software sales performer.
+Answers to these questions will help you stand out as a top tech sales performer.

 5. Average Deal Size